Fiedzia/dbfish/README.md

  * in some distant future, GUI mode maybe
  * allow to use PRQL instead of SQL
  * combine result view with file monitoring via inotify (ala watch command)
+ * allow to set up database by running docker container for quick testing (like: dbfish docker-run postgres:16)

  Known issues: